The Rock Scene of The Sixties

 Such a song is "Mr. Bojangles", which made a huge impression at once.

-From old notes I can see that I heard the song on Swedish Radio, May 1969.
+From old notes I can tell that I heard the song on Swedish Radio, May 1969.

 Singer/songwriter Jerry Jeff Walker made this song a standard from the very beginning.